zibo-zhang-9/ICRA2026-Tendon-Actauted-Continuum-Robot-SVD-Redundancy-Reduction/README.md

 ---

 ## 🚀 Key Contributions & Methodology
-To bridge this gap, buding upon the work of [2], our work introduces a unified mathematical framework leveraging **Singular Value Decomposition (SVD)** integrated with **Cosserat Rod Theory** and Lie groups ($SE(3)$):

-1. **Exact Dimension Reduction:** The highly redundant, high-dimensional physical tendon tension space is projectively mapped into a minimal, non-redundant, low-dimensional virtual actuation coordinate system.
-2. **3D Torsion Compatibility:** Proven mathematically and experimentally to seamlessly capture 3D multi-axial deformations (bending + twisting), unlocking capabilities where classical methods fail.
-3. **~5x Computational Speedup:** By eliminating internal tension redundancies during iterative solver steps, the simulation speed is accelerated by approximately **500%**, facilitating real-time closed-loop force/position control.
-4. **Multi-Segment Scalability:** Demonstrated versatile performance on multi-routing, multi-segment continuum systems under intense physical boundaries.
+To bridge this gap, buding upon the work of [2], our work introduces a unified mathematical framework using **Singular Value Decomposition (SVD)** integrated with **Cosserat Rod Theory** and Lie groups ($SE(3)$).
+This framework enables a **Dimension Reduction:**, where the redundant, high-dimensional physical tendon tension space is projectively mapped into a minimal, non-redundant, low-dimensional virtual actuation coordinate system.
+In addition, this framework remains compatitble with 3D complex routing paths and 3D trosion.
+It captures 3D complex deformations (bending + twisting), unlocking capabilities where classical methods [1] fail.
+Meanwhile, by eliminating internal tension redundancies during iterative solver steps, the simulation speed is accelerated by approximately **500%**, facilitating real-time closed-loop force/position control.
+Moreover, this framework demonstrated a versatile performance on multi-routing, multi-segment continuum systems.

 ---